25 min read

 Demand Forecasting: Types, Methods, and Examples

-No one can predict the future with absolute certainty.
-However, there are several demand forecasting techniques that use predictive analysis that will help you make an educated guess.
-Using a forecasting model will help you with better business decision making.
+No one can predict the future with absolute certainty; however, there are several demand forecasting techniques that use predictive analysis to help you make an educated guess.

 What is demand forecasting?